bennacer860/fun_with_trains/README.md

 We came a long way form knowing the next train in a train station to display a whole line with the trains moving in realtime.
 This method could be implement for any other public transportation with a decent API .
 The most obvious one would be the next bus.
 We can also extend this project to make have a full map with more than one line and see all the train moving in realtime using Javascript and HTML/CSS.Who knows maybe my next project!

+You can find the source code for this project [here](https://github.com/bennacer860/fun_with_trains)